Machine Learning Terms and Methods

 Gradient Boosting Machine

-It is a machine learning technique for regression, classification and other tasks, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.
-When a decision tree is the weak learner, the resulting algorithm is called gradient boosted trees, which usually outperforms random forest.
-It builds the model in a stage-wise fashion like other boosting methods do, and it generalizes them by allowing optimization of an arbitrary differentiable loss function.
+It is a machine learningarrow-up-right technique for regressionarrow-up-right, classificationarrow-up-right and other tasks, which produces a prediction model in the form of an ensemblearrow-up-right of weak prediction models, typically decision treesarrow-up-right.
+When a decision tree is the weak learner, the resulting algorithm is called gradient boosted trees, which usually outperforms random forestarrow-up-right.
+It builds the model in a stage-wise fashion like other boostingarrow-up-right methods do, and it generalizes them by allowing optimization of an arbitrary differentiablearrow-up-right loss functionarrow-up-right.

 Ground Truth

 The correct answer.
 Reality.
-Since reality is often subjective, expert raters typically are the proxy for ground truth.
+Since reality is often subjective, expert ratersarrow-up-right typically are the proxy for ground truth.

 Hierarchical Clustering

-A category of clustering algorithms that create a tree of clusters.
+A category of clusteringarrow-up-right algorithms that create a tree of clusters.
 Hierarchical clustering is well-suited to hierarchical data, such as botanical taxonomies.
 There are two types of hierarchical clustering algorithms:

 • Agglomerative clustering first assigns every example to its own cluster, and iteratively merges the closest clusters to create a hierarchical tree.